Skip page header and navigation

 • Familiarisation visits and the booking process for these, if applicable.

-For customers with dementia, include information on:
+For customers with dementia:

 • The availability of dementia friendly sessions, if applicable;

-• Dementia friendly facilities such as inclusive signage, accessible toilets, and products such as ‘easy hold’ cutlery, for example;
+• Dementia friendly facilities such as inclusive signage, accessible toilets and products such as ‘easy hold’ cutlery, for example;

 • The specific awareness training your staff have received relating to dementia.